 London Itinerary – 4 Day – Bucket List Journey

 I really like Annette’s strategy for her itinerary on her Bucket List Journey blog.
 She has a really aggressive to-do list, but she planned out each day around different neighborhoods in London.
-If you haven’t been to London yet, you should know that London is a huge spread out city.
+If you haven’t been to London yet, you should know that London is a huge spread-out city.
 It’s a little like Los Angeles in that you could be over an hour away from someone else and still be in the same city.
 Annette’s itinerary was posted before her trip, unlike some of these other blogs listed that went over how they spent their days.
 I still think that this is one of the best itineraries for 4 days though.

 London Itinerary – 5 Day – The Kittchen

 Kit, from The Kittchen, did the one thing that not a lot of people thought of on their travel blogs.
 She added an extra “Rainy Day” plan to her itinerary.
-London isn’t exactly a year round 75 and sunny like San Diego.
+London isn’t exactly a year-round 75 and sunny like San Diego.
 There is always a chance that you’re going to get a day where the rain keeps you from doing a lot of the fun outdoor things in London.
 That happened to me, and I just got soaked in front of Buckingham Palace, but I’m an idiot.

 London Itinerary – 1 Week – We3Travel

 I wish I had 7 days in London when I went.
 This sounds like the perfect amount of time to hang out in the city.
-The Grubers at We3Travel have a perfect 7 day London itinerary.
+The Grubers at We3Travel has a perfect 7 day London itinerary.
 I feel like around 5-7 days is when it makes sense to take a day trip from London.
 They had planned on the last day of their trip to take a day trip to Stonehenge.
 That would probably be my choice as well…because I’m a nerd.

 Things to Do and See in London

 Sophie over at Solo Sophie put together a perfect list of things you can do when you’re traveling to London alone.
-Lots of the things on the list are the typical things you’ll find on most things to do lists, but if you’re traveling alone it helps to see what are the good places for that.
+Lots of the things on the list are the typical things you’ll find on most things to-do lists, but if you’re traveling alone it helps to see what are the good places for that.

-Katy Clarke form Untold Morsels has an amazing night time list of things to do in London.
+Katy Clarke forms Untold Morsels has an amazing night time list of things to do in London.
 This is way more than just the typical nightlife of going out drinking and partying.
 She put together some beautiful scenic walks, night time food tours, and some other fun things you can do when it gets dark out.
 Next time I’m in London I’m taking her advice and signing up for a Jack the Ripper tour.

 Have I mentioned before how much I love when things are free?
 This is just an exhaustive list of things that you can do for free in London that can keep you busy for days.
 There are a lot of things I never would have thought about on this guide like visiting Speaker’s Corner or catching a free comedy show at Angel Comedy Club.